codecopy/visual_studio_extensions/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you want just to try out the extension you can follow the [Installation Guide](https://docs.google.com/document/d/1Tj6ZINUyp5L6OByycdr6uZOtsB08yFoX7VRvhe-PRcs/edit?usp=sharing).

 #### Prerequisites